Matthiaas/p4-rexford-network/README.md

 In this section, note down 1 or 2 sentences *per team member* outlining everyone's contribution to the project.
 We want to see that everybody contributed, but you don't need to get into fine details.
 For example, write who contributed to which feature of your solution, but do *not* write who implemented a particular function.

 ### Francesco Intoci
-- Routing table computation, including first version of ECMP paths.
+- Routing table computation with ECMP paths.
 - Implementation of per-destination LFAs.
 - Implementation of PQ algorithm for RLFAs.
-- Failure detection and recovery through heartbeat messages.
+- Failure detection and recovery through (lazy) heartbeats.

 ### Westermann Floris
 - Precomputation of Failure Configurations.